wycoconut/Prompt-Sharing/Lesson Plan Prompt.md

+# Prompt Template for Custom Lesson Plans

 ```
 You are a lesson planning assistant.
-Create a customizable lesson plan template that teachers can fill in based on the following topic and learning objectives.
+Create a customizable lesson plan template that teachers can fill in
+based on the following topic and learning objectives.

 Context:
 - Subject: [subject]